Japan's Westernmost Island with a Distinct History and Vividly Preserved Culture

-Yonaguni Island, located at the westernmost point of Japan, is an island where a unique culture and nature take root, a culture that is unlike other islands among the Yaeyama Islands.
-The island offers a program to experience Yonaguniori, a weaving technique using threads that have been dyed with plants, trees, and soil from the island, horseback riding on Yonaguni horses, which are native to Japan, as well as the unique experiences only available on Yonaguni Island, in addition to the DiDi Yonaguni Community Center, where you can indulge in what the island has to offer as a whole, including its traditional performing arts and local cuisine, including a diving shop.
+Yonaguni Island, located at the westernmost point of Japan, is an island where a unique culture and nature have taken root, a culture that is unlike other islands among the Yaeyama Islands.
+The island offers a program to experience Yonaguniori, a weaving technique using threads that have been dyed with plants, trees, and soil from the island, horseback riding on Yonaguni horses, which are native to Japan, a unique experiences only available on Yonaguni Island.
+The DiDi Yonaguni Community Center, where you can indulge in what the island has to offer as a whole, including its traditional performing arts and local cuisine, is a must visit place.
+There is also a well-equipped dive shop to take care of your underwater needs.

-Yonaguni Island is the westernmost island of Japan, with a distance of 111 kilometers to the neighboring country Taiwan, which is shorter than the distance to Okinawa Main Island (509 kilometers).
+Yonaguni Island is the westernmost island of Japan, with a distance of 111 kilometers to the neighboring country Taiwan, significantly closer than the Okinawa Main Island which is 509 kilometers away.
 Irizaki, the westmost part of the island, has a stone monument indicating that it is the westernmost place in Japan, and it is a popular tourist attraction to visit.
 This is the location to view the last sunset in Japan.
-The time spent watching the sun set quietly as it paints everything beyond the horizon in madder red is a special moment that can only be experienced by those visiting the island.
+The time spent watching the sun set quietly as it paints everything beyond the horizon in vivid red is a special moment that can only be experienced by those visiting the island.

 - Left: Plaza at the Monument of the Westernmost Point / Right: Irizaki Lighthouse and Sunset

 The sea surrounding Yonaguni is known for being one of the few places in the world to encounter hammerhead sharks.
-There is even a chance to see a group of over 100 hammerheads swimming, especially off the southern coast of Irizaki, the western end of the island, which divers worldwide yearn for.
-The high probability of encountering hammerhead sharks comes during the winter season between November and April, and with other popular spots like the Underwater Ruins, Light Palace, and Double Arch, many divers visit the island throughout the year.
+There is even a chance to see a group of over 100 hammerheads swimming, especially off the southern coast of Irizaki, the western end of the island, a place divers worldwide yearn to visit.
+The high probability of encountering hammerhead sharks comes during the winter season between November and April, but with other popular spots like the Underwater Ruins, Light Palace, and Double Arch, divers are visiting the island throughout the year.

 - Photo: Ritohaku Data

-Airplane: Naha airport > Yonaguni airport (approx. 90 mins)
+By air : Naha airport > Yonaguni airport (approx. 90 minutes)

 * Flights are applicable to change, so please contact the airline for more information.